alejandro-sanchez-diez/python-training/README.md

-# Python training
+# Python training 14/12/2025

-This repository contains my personal solutions to public coding challenges from different platforms.
+This repository contains my personal solutions for learning purposese to coding challenges.

-All exercises are personal solutions for learning purposes.
-Original challenges belong to their respective platforms.
+Original challenges belong to their respective platforms, links provided in each file.
-Links to the challenges are included in the docstrings of each file.